armooo/cloudprint/README.rst

                                           <Google password>
-  -c              : establish and store login credentials, then exit -f              : 'fast poll', if notifications aren't working -h              : display this help
+  -c              : establish and store login credentials, then exit -f              : 'fast poll', if notifications aren't working -i regexp       : include files matching regexp
+  -e regexp       : exclude filees matching regexp
+                    regexp: a Python regexp, which is matched against the start of the printer name -h              : display this help

 Google accounts with 2 step verification enabled need to use an